Swayambhuva Manu

-Svayambhuva Manu (स्वयम्भुव मनु) is the first of the fourteen Manus, the first man of an age in Hindu cosmogony.
-He is a manasaputra (mind-born son) of Brahma and the husband of Shatarupa, the first woman.
+Svayambhuva Manu (स्वयम्भुव मनु) is the first of the fourteen Manus, the first man of a Yuga in Hindu cosmogony.
+He is the manasaputra (mind-born son) of Brahma and husband of Shatarupa, the first woman.
 He is stated to have divided the Vedas into four sections.

 Legend

 The creation of Svayambhuva Manu and Shatarupa from the body of Brahma are mentioned in the Puranas: